Alonecoder2011/macursus/README.md

 # Credits
 procursus, ofc.<br>
 mineek, one of his repos called sunst0rm had the code to export it to path, and i used it cuz im lazy.
+# please dont use this on my resume, checkout devOS